lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [Back to Contents](#heading--contents)

-In order to be useful, your [schema script](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-schema.html) MUST return an instance of [Schema](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/Schema.html).
+In order to be functional, your [schema script](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-schema.html) MUST return an instance of [Schema](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/Schema.html).

 The schema instance MUST be populated with one or more instances of [ObjectClassInfo](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/ObjectClassInfo.html), each representing a data object class (type) that you decided to expose via your connector.